adliechty/realWorldGcodeSender/README.md

    * ALlows quick and easy cutting of SVGs from boxespy website
    * Auto adds tabs to SVG (rough, slow, needs work, but mostly works)
 * Auto finds probe plate, and probes, XYZ location of the probe plate
+* Can draw on top of image to do on the fly cutting

 # Desired future features (Possible, just needs work, some are easier than others):
 * Polish this out, put it into actual CNC software
 * Implmenet in different language other than python, as python is not as responsive for this application
+* Live update of where router is within the cut
 * Make UI much better, right not it is very rough
 * Make it so webcam is a live view of CNC bed rather than one time picture
 * Refactor code and make cleaner.
 I threw this together in spare time I had